spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v1/advanced-usage/logging-model-events.md

 By default the `updated_at` attribute is _not_ ignored and will trigger an activity being logged.
 You can simply add the `updated_at` attribute to the `$ignoreChangedAttributes` array to override this behaviour.

-## Log only changed attributes
+## Logging only the changed attributes

-If you do not want to log every attribute in your `$logAttributes` variable, but only those that has actually changed after the update, you can use `$logDirtyOnly`
+If you do not want to log every attribute in your `$logAttributes` variable, but only those that has actually changed after the update, you can use `$logOnlyDirty`

 ```php
 use Illuminate\Database\Eloquent\Model;